 Organizations update their employer brand on average every 11 months—more frequently than the 14 months reported in previous years.
 Why?
 We are living in a job market powered by candidates, which means securing top talent is becoming increasingly more difficult, time-consuming, and plain expensive.
+A little unsure what employer branding is and why it matters?
+We got you.

 Side note: Pivot + Edge can help ease all three of the above with our Inside-Out Hiring Strategy.
 If you’re not much of a reader and want to just cut straight to it, click here.